Survey: Image Mixing and Deleting for Data Augmentation: Applications

 \section{Applications}

 The benefits of image mixing and deleting are not limited to only image classification or object detection, for which they were designed initially.
-These algorithms, when used in conjunction, have been shown to enhance the performance of other systems.
-A few examples are semi-supervised learning, unsupervised learning, adversarial training, privacy mixing, etc. The subsequent sub-sections provide a brief overview, how the incorporation of image mixing and deleting with minor tweaks have improved the performance in other applications.
+When used in conjunction, these algorithms have been shown to enhance the performance of other systems.
+A few examples are self-supervised and semi-supervised learning, unsupervised learning, adversarial training, privacy mixing, \etc The subsequent sub-sections provide a brief overview of how the incorporation of image mixing and deleting with minor tweaks have improved the performance in other applications.